 These bulging veins that are noticeable near the surface of the skin are not necessary to the circulatory system.
 Veins deeper within the hand are sufficient to transport blood to and from the area.
 Therefore, if surface hand veins are cosmetically bothersome, it is quite safe to treat and remove them.

 We perform sclerotherapy treatment in the doctor’s office and it typically takes only about 30 minutes.
 Some patients require only a single session of sclerotherapy to completely the issue, while others may require multiple sessions.
 Anesthesia is not necessary and most patients report experiencing little to no pain, other than a mild burning sensation.

-The number of injections per session varies based on the number and length of the damaged veins.
+The number of injections per session varies depending on the number and length of the damaged veins.
 After the sclerotherapy procedure, cotton balls and compression tape are applied to the injection site.